Nobel Prize in medicine honors 2 Massachusetts researchers for microRNA discovery

 Gary Ruvkun

-Ruvkin's research was performed at Massachusetts General Hospital and the Harvard Medical School, where he's a professor of genetics, said Thomas Perlmann, Secretary-General of the Nobel Committee.
+Ruvkin's research was performed at Massachusetts General Hospital and the Harvard Medical School, where he's a professor of genetics.

 Ruvkin was born in Berkeley, California.
 He earned his PhD from Harvard in 1982.